cloudtoid/interprocess/src/go/README.md

 Always close endpoints; do not copy them.
 Concurrent calls are supported.
 A per-handle read/write mutex makes Close wait for the current native call; outstanding blocking receives then return `ErrClosed`; it does not serialize publishers across processes.
 Native errors are copied before leaving cgo so goroutine migration cannot mix up thread-local error messages.

 All participants must agree on name, capacity, and Unix path.
 This is volatile IPC with process crash recovery, not durable storage or broadcast.
 See [protocol v3](https://github.com/cloudtoid/interprocess/blob/main/docs/protocol.md).

+## Queue lifetime

+The queue is transient: it stays alive while at least one publisher or subscriber is connected.
+Once all endpoints are closed or their processes exit, unread messages are lost.
+Opening the same name again creates a fresh, empty queue.
+Keep a subscriber connected before a short-lived publisher exits; a surviving publisher also keeps the queue alive.